aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 1. On the Configure Stack Options page, accept all the defaults and click **Next**.

-1. Choose to **Acknowledge that the CloudFormation template may create IAM resources with custom names**.
-Finally, click **Create stack**.
+1. On the Review page, review the summary details then click **Create stack**.

 1. It will take a few minutes for the Stack to create.
 Choose the **Stack Info** tab to go to the overall stack status page and wait until the stack is fully launched and shows a status of **CREATE_COMPLETE**.
-Click the refresh icon to see progress updates.
+Click the refresh icon periodically to see progress update.

 1. With the `WildRydes-Cloud9` stack selected, click on the **Outputs** tab and copy the value shown for the `Cloud9IDE` to the clipboard.
 Open that URL in a new browswer tab to load your IDE environment.